mattevs24/reyna/README.md

 Submit a pull request.
 Please follow the Code of Conduct and check the Contribution Guidelines.

-License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.

-Credits
+## Credits & Acknowledgements

-This package was developed by Your Name and contributors.
-Special thanks to [Your Collaborators or Inspiration Source] for their support and insights.
+This package was developed by mattevs24 during a PhD programme funded by the French Alternative Energies and Atomic Energy Commission.
+A Special thanks to the support of Ansar Calloo, Fraçois Madiot throughout the PhD so far.
+A further thank you to my interal supervisors Tristan Pryer and Luca Zanetti for their role in this project too and useful feedback on usability and support.
+Finally, a thank you to my partner reyna who puts up with all this nonsense!

-Additional Sections (Optional):
+## Upcoming Updates

-FAQ – Answer common questions.
+There are many features that remain to add to this code!
+We hope to add support for the following features

-Changelog – List version history and updates.
+- Mixed-type problems: support for multiple types of PDE on the same domain.
-Acknowledgments – Mention any external libraries or contributions.
+- Mixed boundary conditions: support for both Neumann and Robin boundary conditions and combinations of all three Dirichlet, Neumann and Robin boundary conditions.

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+- Full readthedocs documentation to support the further developement and use of this package.